jdlph/Path4GMNS/README.md

 The column generation scheme in Path4GMNS is an equivalent **single-processing implementation** as its [DTALite](https://github.com/jdlph/DTALite/tree/main/src_cpp) multiprocessing counterpart. **Note that the results (i.e., column pool and trajectory for an agent) from Path4GMNS and DTALite are comparable but likely not identical as the shortest paths are usually not unique and subjected to implementations**.
 This subtle difference should be gone and the link performances should be consistent if the iterations on both assignment and column generation are large enough.
 You can always compare the results (i.e., link_performance.csv) from Path4GMNS and DTALite given the same network and demand.

 The whole package is implemented towards **high performance**.
-The core shortest-path engine is implemented in C++ (deque implementation of the modified label correcting algorithm) along with the equivalent Python implementations for demonstrations.
+The core shortest-path engine is implemented in C++ (deque implementation of the modified label correcting algorithm) along with the equivalent Python implementations for demonstration.
 To achieve the maximum efficiency, we use a fixed-length array as the deque (rather than the STL deque) and combine the scan eligible list (represented as deque) with the node presence status.
-Along with the minimum and fast argument interfacing between the underlying C++ path engine and the upper Python modules, its running time is comparable to the pure C++-based DTALite.
+Along with the minimum and fast argument interfacing between the underlying C++ path engine and the upper Python modules, its running time is comparable to the pure C++-based DTALite for small- and medium-size networks (e.g., the Chicago Sketch Network).
 If you have an extremely large network and/or have requirement on CPU time, we recommend using DTALite to fully utilze its parallel computing feature.

 An easy and smooth installation process by **low dependency** is one of our major design goals.
 The core Python modules in Path4GMNS only require a handful of components from the Python standard library (e.g., csv, cytpes, and so on) with no any third-party libraries/packages.
 On the C++ side, the precompiled path engine as shared libraries are embedded to make this package portable across three major desktop environments (i.e., Windows, macOS, and Linux) and its source is implemented in C++11 with no dependency.
-Users can easily build the path engine from the source code towards the target system if it is not listed as one of the three.
+Users can easily build the path engine from the source code towards their target system if it is not listed above as one of the three.